- Download our Moving to Ghana Guide (PDF)

-Most expats will need to do some research and ensure that they have the correct visa for Ghana before arriving in the country.
+Expats will need to do some research and ensure that they have the correct visa before arriving at a Ghanaian point of entry.

 Nationals of certain countries may be exempt from needing a tourist visa for Ghana whereas others will receive one upon arrival.
 However, when it comes to moving to Ghana, all expats, regardless of nationality, will be required to apply for a work and/or residence permit.

 Tourist visas for Ghana